Reading time: 13 minutes

 An Epicurean attains pleasure, and therefore happiness, by eliminating the painful thoughts of unfulfilled desires, and the fear that their desires might go unfulfilled in the future.

-An Epicurean way of life is to live pleasurable and meaningful lives without indulging excessively or causing pain to others.
-For a well-lived life, we do not need to have mounts of wealth or stacks of recognition.
-We can live meaningful lives by doing what we love to do and loving those close to us, especially our friends.
+An Epicurean way of life is to live pleasurable lives without indulging excessively or causing pain to others.
+No need to have mounts of wealth or towers of recognition.
+Live meaningful lives doing what we love to do and loving our friends.

 Virgil, the famous poet of ancient Rome, wrote the Epicurean gist of happiness while likely referring to Lucretius: